Krishna-Agarwal-2/Commentify/README.md

 ## 🧠 What It Does

-- Pulls comments from a YouTube video using the YouTube Data API
+- 📥 Pulls comments from a YouTube video using the YouTube Data API
-- Cleans them (sort of)
+- 🧹 Cleans and preprocesses the text (sort of)
-- Sends them to a language model (e.g., OpenAI, Claude, Ollama)
-- Returns a summary of what people are saying in the comment section
+- 🧠 Summarizes them using an LLM (OpenAI / Claude / Ollama)
+- 😊 Classifies each comment as **Positive**, **Neutral**, or **Negative**
+- 📊 Outputs a sentiment breakdown and overall summary

 ---